WilliamSchack/Spotify-Downloader/README.md

 - **Automatic Metadata**
     - All downloads include metadata to keep all the details and easily differentiate songs from one another
 - **Many Settings**
-    - Allows you to have full control over how the application downloads songs
+    - Allows you to have full control over how the application works
-    - Makes sure that the programs works as expected to every user
 - **Automatic Cleanup**
     - When quitting the application it will automatically quit and cleanup any currently downloading and temp files that will not be needed later